serverless/dashboard/docs/faq.md

 ## Configuring apps and services

 **How do I start using Serverless Console with my app?**
 Metrics for your Lambda function will automatically show up in Serverless Console once you deploy.
-You can [enable additional monitoring features](./integrations/enable-monitoring-features.md) to start capturing, logs, traces and using dev mode.
+You can [enable additional monitoring features](./integrations/enable-monitoring-features.md) to start capturing, logs, Traces and using dev mode.

 **What does enabling dev-mode do?**
 Enabling dev-mode adds an [external extension](./integrations/enable-monitoring-features.md#enabling-dev-mode) to your Lambda function.
 This external function bypasses log collection in AWS Cloudwatch and sends the log directly to Serverless Console in under a second.